-Players are playing for cash here, though some of the scratchies have tickets to be won.
+Players are playing for cash here, though some of the scratches have tickets to be won.
 I couldn’t find anywhere, where it says what they can be used for.
-Prizes vary for each scratchie, but generally earn between US $1 up to US $500.
+Prizes vary for each scratchie but generally earn between the US $1 up to the US $500.
 There are some cash giveaways for $100, $150 and $500 at different times, but this is when reading the small print is important.
-These games are limited to people who are “legal residents” of of Arizona, Florida, Illinois, Iowa, Kentucky, Maine, Minnesota, Missouri, New Jersey, New York, Oregon, Pennsylvania, Texas, Vermont, Virginia, and Wisconsin.
+These games are limited to people who are “legal residents” of Arizona, Florida, Illinois, Iowa, Kentucky, Maine, Minnesota, Missouri, New Jersey, New York, Oregon, Pennsylvania, Texas, Vermont, Virginia, and Wisconsin.
 Players must use one of their points collected in their PrizePlay account for each entry.
 Okay, weird – in PrizePlay’s small print, they say “slot games do not offer real money gambling or an opportunity to win real money or prizes” but then refers to actual opportunities to win real money prizes.

 Who Owns PrizePlay?

 PrizePlay is owned by Lottery Rewards, Inc. (LR) with a snail mail address in New York State.
 There are no other contact details.
-Click on Customer Support and it automatically opens a menu for you to choose Outlook, Yahoo and Gmail to send an email though you can choose an alternative program.
+Click on Customer Support and it automatically opens a menu for you to choose Outlook, Yahoo, and Gmail to send an email though you can choose an alternative program.
 Then PrizePlay says they are a “certified StartUp NY company” that helps new business a chance to operate tax-free for 10 years, but businesses have to be on or near college or university campuses in NY State.